Amalie Rothschild: Early life and training

-In her youth Rothschild attended a mix of public and private elementary schools.
-From age six to fifteen she took classes every Saturday morning at the Maryland Institute.
+In her youth, Rothschild attended a mix of public and private elementary schools.
+From age six to fifteen she took classes at the Maryland Institute.
 She attended an accelerated public junior high called School 49 and then Western High School in Baltimore.
-Having graduated at age 16 in 1932, Rothschild initially joined the freshman class at Goucher College, but quickly changed her mind and began study at the Maryland Institute for the Mechanical Arts, now known as the Maryland Institute College of Art.
+Having graduated at age 16 in 1932, Rothschild initially joined the freshman class at Goucher College, but changed her mind and began study at the Maryland Institute for the Mechanical Arts, now known as the Maryland Institute College of Art.
 Her parents cautioned her against majoring in a subject, such as fine arts, where graduates' job prospects were practically nil.
 She chose fashion illustration and, after graduating two years later, in 1935 she spent half a year at the Parsons School of Design (then called the New York School of Fine and Applied Art).
 She was offered a scholarship to study in Paris, France for 6 months, but her widowed mother forbid her to go abroad, so she returned to Baltimore and began to freelance as an illustrator, making drawings for department store ads.
 Starting in 1937 she took private instruction from local artist Richard Dicus and showed her work to Baltimore artist, Herman Maril.

-Career in art
+Career

-Rothschild had a few small landscape oil paintings accepted for the seventh annual exhibition of Maryland painters, a juried show held in 1939 the Baltimore Museum of Art.
-Three years later her first appearance in a solo exhibition was also at the Baltimore Museum of Art.
-Early in the 1940s she showed in the annual Christmas sales exhibition held at the Phillips Collection in Washington, D.C. and the museum's founder, Duncan Phillips, bought her painting "Slum Clearance" for the collection.
-In 1951 she was commissioned to design a curtain for the Torah ark in the newly built synagogue of the Baltimore Hebrew Congregation.
-In 1957 the Corcoran Gallery of Art bought a painting of hers, "Penelope" which had been awarded a prize in the 12th Annual Area Exhibition, and in 1959 included her work along with works by Washington artists Anne E. Baum and Helene Herzbrun in a three-person exhibition.
+Rothschild had a few small landscape oil paintings accepted for the seventh annual exhibition of Maryland painters, a juried show held in 1939 at the Baltimore Museum of Art.
+Three years later, her first appearance in a solo exhibition was also at the Baltimore Museum of Art.
+Early in the 1940s, she showed in the annual Christmas sales exhibition held at the Phillips Collection in Washington, D.C. and the museum's founder, Duncan Phillips, bought her painting "Slum Clearance" for the collection.
+In 1951, she was commissioned to design a curtain for the Torah ark in the newly built synagogue of the Baltimore Hebrew Congregation.
+In 1957, the Corcoran Gallery of Art bought her painting, "Penelope", which had been awarded a prize in the 12th Annual Area Exhibition, and in 1959 included her work along with works by Washington artists Anne E. Baum and Helene Herzbrun in a three-person exhibition.

-In 1958 she began showing in commercial galleries, first in a group exhibition at the IFA Galleries in Washington (1958) and then, in the 1960s, in group shows at the Juster Gallery in Manhattan and the Rumsey Gallery (Rumsey Island, Maryland, 1966).
-In the 1970s and 1980s her work often appeared in solo exhibitions in commercial galleries, including Jacob's Ladder (Washington, 1972), B.R.
+In 1958, she began showing in commercial galleries, first in a group exhibition at the IFA Galleries in Washington and then, in the 1960s, in group shows at the Juster Gallery in Manhattan and the Rumsey Gallery (Rumsey Island, Maryland, 1966).
+In the 1970s and 1980s her work appeared in solo exhibitions in commercial galleries, including Jacob's Ladder (Washington, 1972), B.R.
 Kornblatt (Baltimore, 1978, 1980), C. Grimaldis (Washington, 1985, 1988, 1991, 1999), and Franz Bader (Washington, 1989, 1991).
 Her gallery during the last decade of her life was Gomez (Baltimore).